Fixing Common MacBook Problems: Easy Solutions

 Reset SMC:

-1. Resetting the SMC can help resolve issues with external devices.
-Follow the steps mentioned earlier to reset the SMC.
+- Resetting the SMC can help resolve device recognition issues.
+Follow the previously outlined steps to reset the SMC.

 6. Audio Problems